Grosh header logo

 The classical tale follows the story of Ebenezer Scrooge, a grumpy miser who has forgotten the joys of the Holidays.

 The first spirit to come around is the Ghost of Christmas Past.
 This one takes Scrooge to his past and shows him his solitude during childhood and his amicable agreement with his kind sister and former employer, Mr. Fezziwig.
-He also shows Scrooge his failed relationship with his ex-fiance, whom he was never capable of loving more than money.
+He also shows Scrooge his failed relationship with his ex-fiancée, whom he was never capable of loving more than money.
 He is now happily married and enjoying a life without him.
 Scrooge becomes very upset with this journey and only wants to be taken back home.

-Later the same evening, the Ghost of Christmas Present introduces Scrroge to a place filled with merry people buying Christmas ornaments and other items.
+Later the same evening, the Ghost of Christmas Present introduces Scrooge to a place filled with merry people buying Christmas ornaments and other items.
 He then shows the cranky old man the party his nephew Fred organized, where Bob Cratchit is introducing Tiny Tim, his youngest son, who is also very ill and needs treatment urgently.
 The Ghost also presents Scrooge with his two malnourished children, Ignorance and Want.

-Last but not least, the Ghost of Christmas Yet To Come, is silent and mournful.
+Last but not least, the Ghost of Christmas Yet To Come is silent and mournful.
 He proceeds to show Scrooge a Christmas Day in the future where Scrooge is no longer alive and his funeral is only attended by a businessman chasing a free meal.
 His possessions were stolen and resold, and the only people feeling any type of emotion towards his death are a couple who feel relieved since now they can get their finances in order.
 On the other hand, he also shows Bob Cratchit and his big family as they sorrowfully mourn the death of his youngest son, Tiny Tim.

 Christmas Streets

 Start your tale with the iconic streets lit up with the Christmas spirit.
-The Nightime European Street backdrop features two buildings, and a pathway looking out onto more grey tall buildings.
+The Nightime European Street backdrop features two buildings and a pathway looking out onto more grey tall buildings.
 In the background, a silhouette of a town is visible resting against a blue-grey sky with dark clouds.
 The road is illuminated with the glow of yellow street lamps.

 Nighttime European Street

-The English Winter Village backdrop features Tudo and Victorian-style residences and shops.
+The English Winter Village backdrop features Tudor and Victorian-style residences and shops.
 Christmas wreaths, sconce lighting fixtures, and an inn sign can also be seen hanging from the establishments.
 The streets and roofs of the buildings are all covered in freshly fallen snow.

 Use these backdrops to immerse your audience in retelling this magical story.